 Hawaiian Electric cares about your safety and offers the following information:

 Metallic Balloons and Power Lines

 Year-round, residents and businesses experience power outages caused by unsecured metallic balloons drifting into energized power lines.
 It takes only one metallic balloon to inconvenience thousands of customers, sometimes leaving them in the dark for hours.

 Metallic balloons owe their shiny, silvery surface to a type of metallized nylon that can conduct electricity.
 When a metallic balloon slips from the string or is not held properly with a weight, it will fly away and potentially become caught or entangled in power lines.
 Since the shiny surface is a "conductor," it will create a short circuit.
 In some instances, metallic balloons in contact with power lines can lead to downed lines, the potential for fires, property damage to homes or businesses, and in the worst case, serious personal injury.

 Mid-May through early June poses the highest safety risk.
 During this graduation season, metallic balloons account for the highest percentage of outages.
 It also becomes a safety concern for the Hawaiian Electric crews that have to remove the metallic balloons from the energized lines.

 Metallic Balloon Safety Tips

-- Never release metallic balloons into the sky; remember, it's now prohibited by law in Hawaii!
+- Never intentionally release metallic balloons into the sky; remember, it's now prohibited by law in Hawaii!

 - Always attach a small weight to the end of the ribbon or string that holds the helium-filled metallic balloon to keep it from floating away.
 Some ideas for a weight include a mug, small stuffed animal or heavy toy.